PFery4/AgentFormer/README.md

 In order to study occlusions and their effect on trajectory prediction, we apply a simulator of occlusions on top of the Stanford Drone Dataset.

-1. Download our [Occlusion Simulator](https://github.com/PFery4/occlusion-simulation) repository, and follow its setup instructions (use the same environment as the one you just set up when going through the previous Environment section).
+1. Download our [Occlusion Simulator](https://github.com/PFery4/occlusion-simulation) repository, and follow its setup instructions (use the same environment as the one you set up when going through the previous Environment section).

 ### Environment Variables